Top 4 PBM Industry Trends in 2023 (And What to Expect Next) [Updated]

-Prescription drug spending is also projected to grow.
-From 2024 to 2028, prescription drug spending is expected to hit 5.9 percent growth, increasing from 358.7 billion in 2020 to 560.3 billion in 2028, as reported by Health Affairs.
+Health Affairs reports that prescription drug spending is also rising, expected to grow from $420.3 billion in 2023 to $560.3 billion in 2028.
 Additionally, during this time, the “growth in the use and intensity of drugs is expected to accelerate, in part of a larger anticipated impact from new drugs.”

 PBM Industry Trends to Watch